ph0neh1/webhookspammer/README.md

 ######
 Run start.bat as a adminstrator before running main.py

-If you do not want to run or cannot run start.bat then install the following modules and langauges.

-Discord Module
-Requests Module
-Pip Module
+## Modules and Coding Langauges
-Python 3.8 and higher
+Discord Module, Requests Module, Pip Module, Python 3.8 and higher, and Batch.

+## Tested and Supported Operating Systems
+start.bat is only usable for Windows operating machines

+main.py should work on any operating system that can run python

+**Windows 11 and 10 have been tested and are working as of 2023-08-19.**

 ## Current Issues